Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

 The crew used the lifeboats to row south to Calcis, where they on Apr.
-19 boarded a train for Athens with arrival the next day.
-By car, train and walking they subsequently reached Aegeos on Apr.
-24, and were placed on board the British cruiser Orion on the night of April 26.
+19 boarded a train for Athens, with arrival the next day.
+By car, train and walking, they reached Aegeos on Apr.
+24 and were placed on board the British cruiser Orion on the night of April 26.
 While being transported to the cruiser in motorboats, the galley boy died(? - see crew list below) when one of the boats turned over and almost everyone on board drowned.
 The rest of the men from Brattdal eventually reached Alexandria on May 4(?).
 See also M/T Nordanger.

 An Eye Witness Account:

 In the book "Menn uten medaljer" Einar Nielsen's story is included.
-He had previously served on the torpedoed Orkanger, and I've included a summary of the first part of his story in the text to that ship.
-After a rather nerve racking time on board the British ship M/S Rodi he and his friends Helgesen and Brevik (also originally from Orkanger I believe - this may be a nickname? because he's not mentioned in the crew list, or he might be identical to Olav Johansen) decided they needed a "break from the war", so they left Rodi to join the Brattdal.
+He had previously served on the torpedoed Orkanger, and I've included a summary of the first part of his story on my page about that ship.
+After a rather nerve racking time on board the British M/S Rodi he and his friends Helgesen and Brevik (also originally from Orkanger) decided they needed a "break from the war", so they left Rodi to join Brattdal.
 His story continues here.

 Summary of Einar Nielsen's story:

 The 3 friends joined Brattdal on Jan.
 29-1941 in the belief she was bound for Australia, and they were very much looking forward to "breathing easy on the waves of the Pacific" for a change, and "do their jobs on quiet days and starry nights, instead of constantly having to fight for life".
-However, 2 days later they were on their way to Greece, with troops and war materials.
+However, 2 days later they were on their way to Greece, with troops and war materials (compare with archive document).
 They were going to "sail through the flaming inferno of war yet again, and not on deck where there might be a chance of jumping overboard, but in the engine room!".
-On Orkanger Einar Nielsen had been an able seaman, now he was signed on as oiler.
+On Orkanger, Einar Nielsen had been an able seaman, now he was signed on as oiler.
 Helgesen was 4th engineer, which was his original profession.
-They lost the convoy on their first trip out, but arrived Suda Bay safely.
-(Nielsen mentions a British pilot, Harry L. Barber who came on board there, who for some reason spoke fluent Norwegian).
+Nielsen says they lost the convoy on their first trip out, but arrived Suda Bay safely.
+(He mentions a British pilot, Harry L. Barber who came on board there, who for some reason spoke fluent Norwegian).
 Various trips back and forth to Piræus and Alexandria with numerous air attacks are described, "bombings from dawn till dusk - how many lives does Nortraship think we have?".

-A couple of days later they were placed on board a British troop transport, which also carried German prisoners.
-In the afternoon of May 1 they arrived Alexandria (3 days earlier than stated in my 1st paragraph above) and that evening they ended up at a memorial service for themselves.
+A couple of days later, they were placed on a British troop transport, which also carried German prisoners.
+In the afternoon of May 1, they arrived Alexandria (3 days earlier than stated further up on this page) and that evening, they ended up at a memorial service for themselves.
 When the "deceased" Nielsen and Helgesen walked in they caused quite a stir.
-A few days later they had signed on another ship, the S/S Star of Egypt, eastward bound they were told, but didn't believe it.
+A few days later, they had signed on another ship, the S/S Star of Egypt, eastward bound they were told, but didn't believe it.
 Helgesen was signed on as carpenter this time, Brevik as ordinary seaman and Nielsen had really advanced, he was the 3rd mate on this ship, which indeed headed east, to the peaceful Pacific, which by the time they got there was a "screaming inferno".
+(According to A. Hague, Star of Egypt left Alexandria for Port Said on May 10-1941 - later proceeded to Singapore, via Aden and Colombo).

 The maritime hearings were held in Alexandria On May 16-1941 with the captain, the 2nd mate, the 1st engineer and Ordinary Seaman Ulvestad appearing.

-*See my text under Orkanger for details of Captain Teffre's demise - link further up on this page.
+*See the text on my page about Orkanger for details of Captain Teffre's demise.
 Kåre Moen lost his life when Høegh Silverdawn was captured and sunk by the German raider Michel.
-The Olav Brevik he mentions is probably identical to Mechanic Olaf L. Brevik who is commemorated (external link) at Stavern Memorial and who was aboard M/T Bramora when that ship was lost.
+The Olav Brevik he mentions is probably identical to Mechanic Olaf L. Brevik who is commemorated (external link) at Stavern Memorial and who was on Bramora when that ship was lost (listed as Olav Dreivik in the original list).
 Olaf Brevik was a shipmate from Orkanger.
 In fact, when comparing this list to the crew list for Orkanger, several of the names are the same.

 Crew List: